Your wellbeing during COVID-19

 About our wellbeing services

 Our wellbeing support services are open to all doctors and medical students (regardless of BMA membership).

-Our counselling service is also available to partners and dependents aged 16-24.
+Our counselling service is also available to partners and dependents aged 16-24 in full-time education.

 The services are confidential and free of charge.